Travelling Is Not Expensive. You’re Just Doing It Wrong

 8. Stay in Hostels

 Travelling doesn’t mean you have to stay up in fancy 5-star hotels.
 Whilst that can be fun, it can be very costly as well.
-Trade in the hotels for hostels and meet people from all over the world.
+Ditch the hotels and check out casa aura a hostel in Playa Tamarindo and meet people from all over the world.
 If you currently arranging your next trip, take a look at Hostelworld and Booking and see how you can cut those lodging prices in half.

 9. Buy a Good Guide Book